 Redirect the autistic person to a more secure location, that are silent and where they can rest

 Some autistic people like stim toys or heavy blankets, give them if possible

 Don’t expect communication.
 Many people do not speak and cannot articulate what they want.
 If you really need to ask something, ask a yes or no question

 DO NOT touch the person.
 Although sometimes a tight hug can help, any touch is sensory and can make the meltdown worse.
 When they are okay, ask if you can touch them.
 If you don’t know, don’t do it

 Be patient.
 Let them calm down in their own time

 Don’t get upset or frustrated.
 This is not a tantrum and your emotional reaction will be something else they will have to process

 After the meltdown, they may feel ashamed and it is important to reassure them that this is normal and there is nothing to be ashamed of.
 Judging will only make the autistic person feel worse for something they cannot control or avoid.
-Also, overloads are exhausting and the person may feel the need to rest or sleep.
+Also, meltdowns are exhausting and the person may feel the need to rest or sleep.
 Allow them to do this, as exhaustion can lead to more shutdowns.
-Ask them if there is anything you can do to help, such as giving them something to drink/eat, stim toys, heavy blanket.
+Ask them if there is anything you can do to help, such as giving them something to drink/eat, stim toys, heavy blanket, etc.